rcqls/CqlsPersistentRcppObject/README.md

-Attempt to make persistent an Rcpp object
+Attempt to make persistent an Rcpp object.